Spend Controls

 Scopes

-anycloud submitfrom a human shell. - agent-session — counts only deployments from one specific agent run (Claude Code, Cursor, Codex, Aider).
+anycloud submitfrom a human shell. - agent-session - counts only deployments from one detected agent run.
 Each session has its own counter.
-Interactive submits have no session, so they're not bound by agent-session caps — pair with an account-wide cap if you want to bound humans too.

 - Throttle pre-charges the candidate.
-Each candidate's
+The next VM's estimated

 - Forecasting.